World → N America → Sierra Nevada → John Muir

 - Needless to say, you should plan and confirm your food drops well in advance with the direction of a guidebook and PCTA.org.
 This can be your biggest JMT hassle.

 Muir Trail Ranch is very specific on how you must package your cache.
-And, last time we checked, it cost $55 for the service.
+And, last time we checked, it cost $85.00 for up to 25 pounds for the service.

 - Inyo National Forest – 760-876-6222 in Lone Pine